lukenxu/luhuixu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a LLM algorithm engineer in the Seed department of ByteDance.
+I am a LLM algorithm engineer in department Seed of ByteDance.
 Before joining ByteDance, I was a VLM algorithm engineer at Tencent PCG.
 And I worked as computer vision algorithm researcher at research institute of Megvii Technology(Face++) earlier.

 My research interest includes **LLM**, **Agent** and **VLM**.
 I have published some papers at the top international AI conferences such as AAAI, ECCV, TMM.